Rosh Chodesh has long been considered a special holiday for women. There are a number of reasons:

-- According to legend, the holiday was a reward given to the women of Israel because they refused to surrender their jewelry for the creation of the Golden Calf [which, the biblical book of Exodus says, the Israelites worshipped in the desert after the Exodus from Egypt].
+- According to legend, the holiday was a reward given to the women of Israel because they refused to surrender their jewelry for the creation of the Golden Calf [which, the biblical Book of Exodus says, the Israelites worshipped in the desert after the Exodus from Egypt].
 Because of their righteousness, the women were exonerated from working on Rosh Chodesh.

 - Penina Adelman, author of the first modern Rosh Chodesh ritual guide for women, points out that the words Roshei CHodshiM, heads of the months, contain the same letters that form the word ReCHeM, womb.

-Fourth, the status of the moon has often been compared to the status of women.
+- The status of the moon has often been compared to the status of women.
 The Talmud recounts a legend that the moon and the sun were originally of equal size and brightness, but the moon asked how two could rule equally; God responded by making the moon smaller.
 In ancient texts, woman likewise has a lesser status and is subservient to man.
 Furthermore, the Zohar, the authoritative work of the mystical tradition, frequently likens the moon to the Shekhinah, the Divine Presence, which mystics consider the feminine aspect of God.
 Only when the world is redeemed will the Shekhinah reunite with the masculine aspect, the Kadosh Barukh Hu, the Holy One Blessed is He, and only then will the moon’s light intensify.